nomilous/startle/README.md

 # Startle Server

-Each host upon which scripts are to be run needs a running startle server.
+Each host upon which scripts are to be run needs a running Startle Server.
 This can be found at `node_modules/.bin/startle` if not installed globally.

 ```
 // on hosts 1 through 10